 6. Automate the scheduling process

 The days of time clocks and paper schedules are long gone, and managing employee schedules don’t have to take up a tremendous amount of your time.
-You can use free shift planning software like Homebase to save yourself time and get greater insight into your labor costs in real-time, especially when integrated directly into your POS system.
+You can use shift planning software to save yourself time and get greater insight into your labour costs in real-time, especially when integrated directly into your POS system.

-From weather forecasts to individual strengths of your employees, there’s a lot you can do to run a more efficient restaurant business.
-Keeping the above suggestions in mind will help you manage your staff and keep labor costs down!
+From weather forecasts to the individual strengths of your employees, there’s a lot you can do to run a more efficient restaurant business.
+Keeping the above suggestions in mind will help you manage your staff and keep labour costs down!

 Get the most from your staff with Lightspeed ePOS.